bjavier9/gestorSiBFront/blueprint.md

 4. **OnPush + async pipe** – mandatory for all components.
 5. **Signals where sensible** – prefer signals for local UI state, observables for async flows.
 6. **No `any`** – strict typing, explicit interfaces, no implicit `any`.
+7. **Material-first UI** – prefer Angular Material components and design tokens; use custom CSS only to compose layout or refine spacing/color within the Material system.
+8. **Skeleton-friendly loading** – long-running async views expose skeleton placeholders that match the final layout footprint while data resolves.
-7. **Lightweight styling** – stick to small CSS files; avoid large global styles.
+9. **Lightweight styling** – stick to small CSS files; avoid large global styles.
-8. **Separation of concerns** – HTTP logic stays in services; components orchestrate UI only.
+10. **Separation of concerns** – HTTP logic stays in services; components orchestrate UI only.

 ### 4.1 Clean Code Standards